openshift-labs/learn-katacoda/introduction/developing-with-odo/03-deploying-component-from-source-code.md

 ✓  Changes successfully pushed to component: frontend
 ```

 When we created the `backend` component, we viewed the logs via the terminal.
 You can also follow the status of your container creation in the web console.
-Click the Dashboard tab and make sure you're in the project named "myproject".
+Click the Dashboard tab and make sure you're in the project named `myproject`.
 Click **Overview** in the left navigation to go to the Overview section, where you should see the following:

 ![OKD Web Console](../../assets/introduction/developing-with-odo/frontend-console.png)